aws/jsii/gh-pages/content/index.md

 to contribute to the project in general.

 !!! tip
-    You can submit pull request for documentation updates without leaving the comfort of your web browser!
+    You can submit pull requests for documentation updates without leaving the comfort of your web browser!

     All pages of this website have a :material-pencil: icon on the top right of each page that links to a GitHub web editor for the source of the page in question.